Facts about Gills Creek Watershed

 - It contains over 115 miles of streams

 - It covers over 47,000 acres of land

 - The population is 140,000

-- Urbanization is causing negative impacts to water quality, including excessive sedimentation
+- Urbanization and development have and continue to cause negative impacts to water quality, including excessive stormwater runoff and sedimentation